 Not for the faint of heart, creating a nonprofit requires patience, time, and perseverance.
-In this one day workshop, participants will learn the basics of creating a nonprofit, and what it takes to turn a lofty idea to a real, tangible business.
+In this interactive online workshop, participants will learn the basics of creating a nonprofit, and what it takes to turn a lofty idea to a real, tangible business.

 This training is open to all, but will have a specific focus on mental health and addictions.

 - Understand what a nonprofit is and is not, including statistics on current nonprofits in the field related to success rates, financial viability and women/minority engagement.

 - Know the history of nonprofit work with it’s beginnings in social justice, and transformation into a business status.